gamalkevin/lpic-jadi/004_1-3-determine-configure-hardware-concepts.md

 # 004 - 101.1 - Part 1 of 3 - Determine and Configure Hardware, Concepts 📚️

-We're starting with **101.1: Determine and configure hardware settings**
+## 101.1: Determine and configure hardware settings

 |**Weight**|**2**|
 |---|---|